MrPrattASH/Game_Design_In_Construct_3/module_5_shop_keeper_and_strings/README.md

 > "1" + "1" = "11"

 # Strings for Basic Dialogues
+In this tutorial, you'll be using a pre-made game as a base and building on top of it.
+In the construct editor, please open the corresponding module's construct folder.
 As with the last module, you don't need to change anything in the yellow code-group, only the green code.

 ## 1. Create a new instance of the sprite "dialogue trigger" on the Objects layer

 - place this sprite in front of a character.
 - On this sprite's instance variables,
  - give the "character" string a name